marxin/texi2rst-generated/sphinx/install/configuration.rst

     This can be useful if you need to turn on a non-standard feature by default without modifying the compiler's source code, for instance :option:`--with-specs`:samp:`=%{!fcommon:%{!fno-common:-fno-common}}`.
-    See :ref:`Specifying subprocesses and the switches to pass to them <spec-files>`,
+    See 'Spec Files' in the main manual

 .. option:: --program-prefix=prefix